Iqaluit high school students return to class after 2 weeks of remote learning

 Students continued their studies from home after a broken sewer line was discovered April 9.

-The damaged pipe has been replaced but the department plans to design a “new pathway for the sewage line,” which should reduce the risk of future failures, Belanger said.
+The damaged pipe has been replaced but the department plans to design a “new pathway for the sewage line,” which should reduce the risk of future failures, said Greg Belanger, a spokesperson for Transportation and Infrastructure Nunavut, in an email.

 (0) Comments